Top 5 Things to Know about Jack-O'-Lanterns

-Cooking: Once you've cleaned out your jack-o'-lantern, you can separate and roast the seeds.
-The cooked meat can be used for any recipe calling for pumpkin, such as pie, soup, or pumpkin bread.
+Cooked pumpkin meat can be used for any recipe calling for pumpkin, such as pie, soup, or pumpkin bread.
 Make sure to cook or bake your pumpkin at lower temperatures to keep it from getting too stringy.
-While you can roast fresh pumpkin rinds, it's not a good idea to eat a pumpkin that has been used as a jack-o'-lantern because after even a day of sitting on your porch, the pumpkin will have begun to decompose and mold.
+While you can roast fresh pumpkin rinds, do not eat a pumpkin that has been used as a jack-o'-lantern because after even a day of sitting on your porch, the pumpkin will have begun to decompose and mold.

 To help your jack-o'-lanterns last as long as possible, soak them in cool water with a drop or two of bleach immediately after carving them.
 This will help kill any bacteria that contribute to decomposition.
 Afterward, rub the inside and carved surfaces with vegetable oil or petroleum jelly to seal them against bacteria and moisture.
 Keep your jack-o'-lanterns as cool as possible.
 You can even store them in the refrigerator until it's time to move them to the porch.